pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/setup.md

 		They should all be stored securely.

-Once the enterprise server is deployed, deploy your cluster(s) (`helm install...`) and register it/them with the enterprise server.
+Once the enterprise server is deployed, deploy your cluster(s) (`helm install...`) and [register it(them) with the enterprise server](#3-register-your-cluster-with-the-enterprise-server).

-You migh want to [expose your cluster(s) to the internet](#3-register-your-clusters).
+You migh want to expose your cluster(s) to the internet.
+Check the setup of a Load Balancer in our [deployment section](../../../../deploy-manage/deploy/ingress/#loadbalancer).

-## 3- Register Your Cluster with the Enterprise Server
+## 3- Register Your Cluster With The Enterprise Server
-Similarly to the enterprise server, we can configure our pachyderm clusters to leverage it for licensing and authentication in one of two flavors:
+Similarly to the enterprise server, we can configure our pachyderm clusters to leverage Helm for licensing and authentication in one of two flavors:

 1. Provide enterprise registration information as a part of the Helm deployment.
-1. Register with the Enterprise Server using pachctl commands
+1. Register with the Enterprise Server using pachctl commands.

-### To configure enterprise registration with helm
+### Register Clusters With Helm
-Update your values.yaml with the enterprise server's root token, and network addresses for the pachyderm cluster and enterprise server to communicate ([for an example on localhost, see the example values.yaml here](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/enterprise-member-values.yaml)) or insert our minimal example below to your values.yaml.
+Update your values.yaml with the enterprise server's root token, and network addresses for the pachyderm cluster and enterprise server to communicate ([for an example on localhost, see the example values.yaml here](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/enterprise-member-values.yaml)), or insert our minimal example below to your values.yaml.

 === "values.yaml with activation of an enterprise license and authentication"